 Why Choose CHOP's Turner Syndrome Program

-The Turner Syndrome Program at Children’s Hospital of Philadelphia (CHOP) is one of the country’s top care centers of its kind, treating over 250 girls with Turner syndrome (TS) ages newborn through young adulthood and offering prenatal visits.
+The Turner Syndrome Program at Children’s Hospital of Philadelphia (CHOP) is one of the country’s top care centers of its kind, treating over 250 girls with Turner syndrome (TS) ages newborn through young adulthood and offering prenatal visits in partnership with CHOP's fetal medicine specialists.
 The program is designed to meet the exact needs of girls with Turner syndrome, providing specialized and seamless patient-centered care.

 Pediatric specialists across every discipline

 Our team includes endocrinologists, geneticists, cardiologist, a certified nurse practitioner and a dietician, each of whom has an expertise in Turner syndrome.
 As part of one of the top-ranked and largest children's hospitals in the U.S., CHOP’s Turner Syndrome Program offers direct access to highly qualified pediatric experts across every specialty that your child might need throughout childhood and adolescence.

 Before your first appointment, the care coordinator will send you a detailed itinerary of your child’s tests and evaluations with our specialists, leaving you free to focus on your child.
 Your care coordinator will help you set up additional appointments as needed.